Symplectic maps: from generating functions to Liouvillian forms: Symplectic manifolds and symplectic mappings

 where $J_i$, are the associated complex structures to $\omega_i$, $i=1,2$. \end{itemize}

-Symplectic maps, generating functions and Lagrangian submanifolds are closelly related.
+Symplectic maps, generating functions, Liouvillian forms and Lagrangian submanifolds are closely related.
 For instance, in a generic symplectic manifold $M$, any Lagrangian submanifold $\Lambda\subset M$ which is transverse to the fibers of the projection $\pi_{M}:T^* M\to M$ can be parameterized by a suitable (local) function $S$.
-The condition for $\Lambda_\phi$ to be a graph, can be avoided using refined theorems due mainly to Maslov \cite{Mas65} and H\"ormander \cite{Hor71}.
+In contrast, Liouvillian forms are globally defined and they do not need a particular parameterization, however topological properties of the underlying manifold like characteristic classes prevent the use of these forms in particular applications.

-We rephrase some classical properties of Lagrangian and symplectic submanifolds in term of the symplectic product manifold $\tilde{M}$. \begin{lemma} Let $\Lambda\subset \tilde M$ be a Lagrangian submanifold and $\Phi\in Sp(\tilde{M},\omega_\ominus)$ a symplectomorphism.
-We have the following facts: \begin{enumerate} \item The image of the Lagrangian submanifold under $\Phi$ is again a Lagrangian submanifold of $\tilde{M}$. \item The projection $\pi_i(\Lambda)\subset M_i$ is a Lagrangian submanifold in $M_i$, $i=1,2$. \item For all element $x\in\Lambda$ the following decomposition holds
+We rephrase some classical properties of Lagrangian and symplectic submanifolds in term of the symplectic product manifold $\tilde{M}$.